 Melling noted that the physical side of reconstruction would be a major problem with an estimated 2,000,000 houses required in addition to the non-domestic buildings damaged by enemy action and the construction of new roads and public works.

 There were several government departments instrumental to the post war planning but feeding in to these were the professional institutions and voluntary organisations.
-As it affected the electricity supply industry two committees had been formed, namely, The Institution of Electrical Engineers [IEE] Post War Planning Committee and E.L.M.A [what does this stand for?]
+As it affected the electricity supply industry two committees had been formed, namely, The Institution of Electrical Engineers [IEE] Post War Planning Committee and E.L.M.A.
 Committee referred to as the Co-ordinating Committee of the Electricity Industry.

 The IEE Committee considered the various technical aspects of electrical manufacture and supply coming within the scope of the Institution such as education, training and personnel; fundamental and applied research; electricity supply, distribution and installation; production, manufacture and employment; telecommunications, reconstruction and development; general policies and problems of standardisation of material and design.